What does the lupus diet has to do with chinese soups?

-Try some of the recipes below according to the symptoms that you may be exhibiting.
+Try some of the recipes according to the symptoms that you may be exhibiting.
 Listen to your body carefully.
 Stop if you do not feel well.

 Chinese Pearl Barley Drink